How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

 new_tuple = tuple(temp_list) # Convert list into a tuple

-On the call of remove(element) method, program throws an error.
+From the output of this program, temp_list.remove("GoLang") raise an error.
 ValueError: list.remove(x): x not in list

 shbytes_tuple = ('Python', 'AWS', 'JAVA', 'Azure', 'Machine Learning')